thangavijayaraj772-alt/LYRA-AI-ASSISTANT/README.md

 LYRA is a voice-controlled AI assistant inspired by JARVIS.
 It can understand voice commands, perform system tasks, and respond intelligently using AI.

+---

-# ✨ Features
+## ✨ Features

 - 🎤 Voice Input & Output
 - 🤖 AI-powered responses (Gemini API)
 - 📂 Open software and files using voice
 - 🌐 Weather information
 - 🧠 Memory system (remember & recall)
 - ⚙️ System controls (shutdown, restart, screenshot)
 - 🔑 API setup GUI

+---

-# 🧠 What does LYRA mean?
+## 🧠 What does LYRA mean?

 **LYRA = Learning Your Responsive Assistant**

 A personalized AI assistant that learns from the user and responds intelligently in real time.

+---

 ## 🗣️ Commands Guide

-Below are some example voice commands you can use with LYRA.
+Below are example voice commands you can use with LYRA.

 ---